-- Title page: Proposal title, student's name, and major advisor.
-(This page is not included in the page limit). - Specific aims: The aims should list the objectives of the research and state the hypotheses to be tested. - Background and significance: This section should contain a critical evaluation of existing knowledge and identify the gaps that the project is intended to fill, along with its impact on human health, society, etc. It should be noted that while preliminary data from the student's own experiments are not a prerequisite for the examination, such data can be useful in establishing the rationale and demonstrating feasibility. - Research design and methods: This section should describe the conceptual and experimental approaches to be taken, the procedures for collecting, analyzing and interpreting data, expected and alternative results, and potential problems and alternative approaches.
+- Title page: Proposal title, student's name, and major advisor (not included in the page limit). - Specific aims: List the research objectives and state the hypotheses to be tested (1 page). - Background and significance: This section should contain a critical evaluation of existing knowledge and identify the gaps that the project is intended to fill, along with its impact on human health, society, etc. It should be noted that while preliminary data from the student's own experiments are not a prerequisite for the examination, such data can be useful in establishing the rationale and demonstrating feasibility. - Research design and methods: This section should describe the conceptual and experimental approaches to be taken, the procedures for collecting, analyzing and interpreting data, expected and alternative results, and potential problems and alternative approaches.
 New methods should be described.
 Standard methods need not be described in detail, but should have literature citations, and the student should be prepared to discuss the underlying fundamentals and details during the oral general examination.
-Although the proposal is based on the student's thesis research project, any appropriate methodology can be proposed to address the hypotheses.
-Thus, it should not be limited to the expertise currently employed in the thesis laboratory. - Literature cited: Complete citations, including titles, should be given.
+Although the proposal is related to the student's thesis research project, any appropriate methodology can be proposed to address the hypotheses.
+Thus, students are encouraged to include exploratory projects and incorporate experimental approaches that are not currently employed in the thesis laboratory.

+• Literature cited: Complete citations, including titles, should be given.
 (This section is not included in page limit).

 In preparing the research proposal, the student may consult any faculty member, or any other source, for information on experimental methods and approaches.
-This proposal is expected to be developed with the guidance of the student's General Examination Committee and their Student Progress Committee representative.
-The aims of the proposal may be within the scope of what the student intends to accomplish for their thesis research and thus within the student's time in graduate school.
-For this reason the student is expected to consult the major advisor on developing their 1 page specific aims page, and can seek advice on developing the 3-page preliminary outline of their proposal.
-Once the 3-page proposal has been approved by the General Examination Committee the major advisor may not be consulted for specific feedback on the proposal.
+Once the 3 page specific aims has been approved by the General Examination Committee, the major advisor may not be consulted for specific feedback on the proposal.
 This proposal may be based on existing projects in their lab, but the general examination proposal must be distinguished from any existing grant application(s) by original contribution(s) by the student.
 The student's contributions may be a specific aim, or additions to experiments outlined throughout the proposal.
 The scope of the student's contributions are to be unrestricted in feasibility, meaning that the student must pose an original question and then propose an original set of experiments that employs any existing technology or methodology that is not specifically described in any grant from which the proposal has been based.
 These original contributions are expected to demonstrate the creativity and thinking of the student and are expected to complement the scientific goal(s) of their overall proposal.
 However, the student is solely responsible for the development of the final written proposal submitted to the General Examination Committee.
 The student is not to receive any specific feedback on the written proposal prior to the oral examination.
 Other than the General Examination Committee, the written proposal must not be shared with anyone prior to the oral examination.
 The thesis advisor does not receive a copy of the written proposal until the day before the oral examination is held.